Prejudice, spite, and inequality in the rental market.

 “But we know many of our people are on blacklists.
 They might appear to have a poor history because they have an intellectual disability, they move around a lot and they’re often on a disability support pension.
 It’s almost impossible to get them into a property.
 It happens with every real estate agent we go to.”

 Often the reasons for being blacklisted are petty or malicious.
 Tenants Unions say occupants who complain about their living conditions or dispute a bond settlement can be listed as a “get square”.
-Tenants who fall behind with their rent due to financial problems, or have unmowed lawns are listed.
+Tenants who fall behind with their rent due to financial problems or have unmowed lawns are listed.
 Sometimes agencies intimidate tenants with threats of being blacklisted if they don’t toe the line.

-Michelle Marven of the Tenants Union of Victoria says tenants have been blacklisted for owing less than $50 or as a result of a minor disagreement with an agent.
+Michelle Marven of the Tenants Union of Victoria says tenants have been blacklisted for owing less than $50 or because of a minor disagreement with an agent.
 Marven says there is no proper investigation of the situation before the tenant is blacklisted.
 There is no requirement for agents to verify claims or provide proof.
 There is no requirement to even inform individuals they’ve been listed and sometimes renters don’t find out until years later – by which time it’s difficult for them and resolve the matter.

 Some blacklisted tenants have discovered that information about them on computer databases is inaccurate or out of date.